jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 linux/Windows Subsystem Linux requirements
 #################################################################################

-run these commands in a terminal to install Python in Linux_
+run these commands in a terminal to install Python_

 .. code-block:: shell